-Table 14 Dashboard (continued)
+Table 20 Dashboard (continued)

-Table 14 Dashboard DESCRIPTION Boot Status This field displays details about the NWA's startup state.
-OK - The NWA started up successfully.
+LABEL DESCRIPTION Boot Status This field displays details about the NWA/WAC's startup state.
+OK - The NWA/WAC started up successfully.
 Firmware update OK - A firmware update was successful.
 Problematic configuration after firmware update - The application of the configuration failed after a firmware upgrade.
-System default configuration - The NWA successfully applied the system default configuration.
-This occurs when the NWA starts for the first time or you intentionally reset the NWA to the system default settings.
-Fallback to lastgood configuration - The NWA was unable to apply the startup-config.conf configuration file and fell back to the lastgood.conf configuration file.
-Fallback to system default configuration - The NWA was unable to apply the lastgood.conf configuration file and fell back to the system default configuration file (system-default.conf).
-Booting in progress - The NWA is still applying the system configuration.
-Management Mode This shows whether the NWA is set to work as a stand alone AP.
+System default configuration - The NWA/WAC successfully applied the system default configuration.
+This occurs when the NWA/WAC starts for the first time or you intentionally reset the NWA/WAC to the system default settings.
+Fallback to lastgood configuration - The NWA/WAC was unable to apply the startup- config.conf configuration file and fell back to the lastgood.conf configuration file.
+Fallback to system default configuration - The NWA/WAC was unable to apply the lastgood.conf configuration file and fell back to the system default configuration file (system-default.conf).
+Booting in progress - The NWA/WAC is still applying the system configuration.
+Management Mode This shows whether the NWA/WAC is set to work as a stand alone AP.
+Power Mode This displays the NWA/WAC's power status.
+Full - the NWA/WAC receives power using a power adaptor and/or through a PoE switch/ injector using IEEE 802.3at PoE plus.
+Limited - the NWA/WAC receives power through a PoE switch/injector using IEEE 802.3af PoE even when it is also connected to a power source using a power adaptor.
+When the NWA/WAC is in limited power mode, the NWA/WAC throughput decreases and has just one transmitting radio chain.
+It always shows Full if the NWA/WAC does not support power detection.
+At the time of writing, only the WAC6500 series APs support the power detection feature.
 Interface Status Summary If an Ethernet interface does not have any physical ports associated with it, its entry is displayed in light gray text.
 Click the Detail icon to go to a (more detailed) summary screen of interface statistics.
 Name This field displays the name of each interface.
 Status This field displays the current status of each interface.
 The possible values depend on what type of interface it is.
 Inactive - The Ethernet interface is disabled.
 Down - The Ethernet interface is enabled but not connected.
 Speed / Duplex - The Ethernet interface is enabled and connected.
-This field displays the port speed and duplex setting ( Full or Half ).
+This field displays the port speed and duplex setting (Full or Half).
 VID This field displays the VLAN ID to which the interface belongs.
-IP Addr/ Netmask This field displays the current IP address and subnet mask assigned to the interface.
+IP Addr/Netmask This field displays the current IP address and subnet mask assigned to the interface.
 If the IP address is 0.0.0.0, the interface is disabled or did not receive an IP address and subnet mask via DHCP.
 IP Assignment This field displays how the interface gets its IP address.
 Static - This interface has a static IP address.
 DHCP Client - This interface gets its IP address from a DHCP server.
-Action If the interface has a static IP address, this shows n/a.
+Action If the interface has a static IP address, this shows n/a .
 If the interface has a dynamic IP address, use this field to get or to update the IP address for the interface.
 Click Renew to send a new DHCP request to a DHCP server.
-WLAN Interface Status Summary This displays status information for the WLAN interface.
-Status This displays whether or not the WLAN interface is activated.
-MAC Address This displays the MAC address of the radio.
-Radio This indicates the radio number on the NWA.
-Band This indicates the wireless frequency band currently being used by the radio.
-OP Mode This indicates the radio's operating mode.
-Operating modes are AP (MBSSID) , Root AP or Repeater .
-Channel This indicates the channel number the radio is using.